MadJokkerr/Text-2-Image/Dataset/Input/README.md

+# NOTE
-> NOTE : Put all the files in this directory which is going to used to train model
+> Put all the files in this directory which is going to used to train model